-We consider it is important that praise and rewards should have a considerable emphasis within school and pupils will thus achieve recognition for a positive contribution to school life.
+Francis Holland Schools consider it is important that praise and rewards should have a considerable emphasis within the Schools and pupils will thus achieve recognition for a positive contribution to school life.
 Such a contribution includes sound academic work and effort, good behaviour and adherence to the Code of Conduct.
 We do not reward only those pupils whose academic work is outstanding, or sanction only those pupils whose behaviour is consistently poor.

-It is expected that good standards of behaviour will be encouraged through the consistent application of our School Rules and Code of Conduct supported by a balanced combination of rewards and sanctions within a constructive school ethos.
+It is expected that good standards of behaviour will be encouraged through the consistent and fair application of our School Rules and Code of Conduct supported by a balanced combination of rewards and sanctions within a constructive school ethos.

-It is important to develop and maintain consistency in the application of the reward system.
+It is important to develop and maintain consistency and fairness in the application of the reward system.
+The aims of the Rewards system are to: